chorlick/ssad/README.md

 The Stealth Service Activation Daemon is a secure C++ application that listens for a specific sequence of TCP connection attempts ("knocks") from a client.
 When the correct sequence is received in the correct order and timing, the daemon activates a hidden service and logs the activation.
 This allows for stealthy control over access to sensitive or internal services.

+In order to the run the tests make sure you have the appropriate packages installed.

 ---

 ## Project Structure